acend/container-basics-training/content/en/docs/07/_index.md

 ```
 {{% /onlyWhen %}}

-With `docker ps` you see that the new container is running.
+`docker ps` shows all running containers, check that `apache-php` is running:

 ```bash
 docker ps